nqminds/edgesec.github.io/docs/crypt.md

 Each row of the store DB contains the `id` of the key that was used to encrypt/decrypt the `value`.
 The encryption algorithm used is AES 256 CBC.

 # Secure element
-In order to enable the use of secure element one needs to set the `USE_CRYPTO_SERVICE` and `USE_*_HSM`,  which corresponds to a particular implementation of the secure element API.
+In order to enable the use of secure element one needs to set the `USE_CRYPTO_SERVICE` and `USE_*_HSM` options in CMake when compiling edgesec,  which corresponds to a particular implementation of the secure element API.

-In order to add an aditional implementation of a secure hardware element one can use the generic driver interface `generec_hsm_drive.h` as a template.
-The generic drive interface defines the context:
+In order to add an aditional implementation of a secure hardware element, one can use the generic driver interface `generec_hsm_drive.h` as a template.
+The generic driver interface defines the context:

 ```c
 struct hsm_context {